 Nocturnal enuresis is the medical term for 'bedwetting'.
 It is a widespread and distressing condition that can have a deep impact on a child or young person's behaviour, emotional wellbeing and social life.

 Experts and expert bodies differ in their definitions of nocturnal enuresis and bedwetting.
-In the NICE clinical guideline on nocturnal enuresis, the term bedwetting is used to describe the symptom of involuntary wetting during sleep without any inherent suggestion of frequency of bedwetting or pathophysiology.
+In the NICE guideline on bedwetting in under 19s, the term bedwetting is used to describe the symptom of involuntary wetting during sleep without any inherent suggestion of frequency of bedwetting or pathophysiology.
 The same definition is used in this quality standard.

 The causes of bedwetting are not fully understood.
 Bedwetting can be considered to be a symptom that may result from a combination of different predisposing factors.
 There are a number of different disturbances of physiology that may be associated with bedwetting.
 These disturbances may be categorised as sleep arousal difficulties, polyuria and bladder dysfunction.
 Bedwetting also often runs in families.